daac-tools/vibrato/docs/compile.md

-# Compiling Vibrato's system dictionaries
+# Compiling system dictionaries

-This document describes how to compile Vibrato's system dictionaries, assuming you are at the root directory of this repository.
+This document describes how to compile system dictionaries, assuming you are in the root directory of this repository.

 You can compile system dictionaries from language resources in the [MeCab format](https://taku910.github.io/mecab/).
 The simplest way is using publicly-available resources such as UniDic or IPADIC.